Part 1: How not to expand your comfort zone

 I knew: there wouldn’t be a next time.

-In fact, instead of the positive growth I’d been promised or expected, the after-effect of this event was actually a spell of existential sadness.
+In fact, instead of the positive personal growth I’d been promised or expected, the after-effect of this event was actually a spell of existential sadness.

 I felt as though my dream had died.